 Dress in WARM layers & only bring what you are okay with in photos.

 This is a two part tip.
 The first is to dress in layers.
 The snow is a perfect time for scarves, hats, mittens and coats.
 The last thing you want is cold kids, because cold kids are cranky kids (trust me, I’ve been there many a times with kids who are too cold and resort only to whining the rest of our adventure).
 Here it does not hurt to be over prepared, even if we do not use everything, or you take layers off.

-The second part of this is to only bring layers that you are okay with in photos.
+The second part of this is to only bring layers that you are okay with in your snow family photos.
 If your son has a neon green dragon jacket that you hate and do not want in photos (again, I don’t blame you, we want to stay away from neon colors), do not bring it.
 Kids do not want to take off their coat for photos, put it back on to warm up, and then take it off again.
 Instead, only have things that you want in photos to avoid any battles.

 Plus, there are often moments “in between” where I capture sweet gestures or playful moments and having a bunch of extra gear you do not want included could be a distraction in your photo.